 |Cat: Maine Coon – 3 years old||Accident and illness||$19.13 per month|

-Pet insurance follows a claims and reimbursement model.
+Spot Pet Insurance—like most carriers—follows a claim and reimbursement model.
 You should begin the claims process for every vet visit or invoice received for a covered expense.
 As a customer, you can submit a claim and invoice through the Spot Pet Insurance mobile app.
 They also strive to respond to all complete claims within a 7 day period.

 Follow these steps as a part of Spot’s claims process.

 You can submit a claim within 270 days from the date of treatment for all treatments and visits you want to be covered.
 You can visit any licensed vet in the U.S., including emergency care clinics and specialists.

 To receive your reimbursement, you’ll need to provide an invoice from your vet as proof of treatment.
 Include your vet’s name as well as a summary of why you made the visit.

 Step 3: Send in Your Claim.

 Email or upload your claim to your Spot account.
 Include your pet’s medical records to speed up the claims process.
 You’ll receive a response email when your claim is received and complete.
 You can check the status of your claim online through your personalized claims portal.

 Here are a few ways to get in touch with Spot:

 - The Spot Pet Insurance customer service team is available at 1-877-958-8702 weekdays, from 8 a.m. to 9 p.m.
 EST and Saturday from 9 a.m. to 5 p.m.
 EST